CoreCppIL/Prospectus/Sponsors.md

 ## Costs

 Support for our group is needed for the venew space and refreshments.
 These rarely surpass $250 per meeting (split approximately 50-50 between the rent and pizzas).
-Receipts and invoices will be presented for all actual expenses.

 ## ROI